 "Beginning to Work It Out" is a 10-lesson soft skills program designed to help at-risk youth and young adults develop the people skills and personal insights needed to transition from adolescence to a life of work.

 BWIO helps participants:

-(1) Understand how their personal beliefs, especially attitudes toward authority, may create problems in the workplace.
-(2) Improve interpersonal skills such as anger management, expressing concerns, and problem solving to improve work readiness.
+- Improve interpersonal skills such as anger management, expressing concerns, and problem solving to improve work readiness.